bdc-labs/GTNewHorizonsRun/README.md

 My world is running 24x7 on a dedicated machine with the following specs:

 - AMD Ryzen 7800X3D
-- 32GB RAM (10GB allocated to GTNH, rest is for other packs)
+- 32GB DDR5 memory (10GB allocated to GTNH, rest is for other packs)
 - 2TB nVME drive
 - World backed up hourly to my NAS
+- Fedora Linux 40

 I run the Java 17+ version of GTNH with GraalVM and the following launch args: